Debugging Emacs Commands

 while in the body of the function - Run the command again

-At this point you’ll be dropped in the debugger and you can step forward (by pressing n
+At this point you’ll be dropped in the debugger and you can step forward (by

 I use this approach all time and it’s very efficient.
 It’s also not specific to commands and works great for all Emacs Lisp code.
 Every Emacs user will do well to invest a bit of time into learning the basics of debugging Emacs Lisp code.